jcolinhill/pyilc/README.md

 N_scales: N_scales
 GH_FWHM_arcmin: [FWHM_1,FWHM_2,...,]
 ```
 GH_FWHM_arcmin should be a list of the FWHMs in arcminutes of the Gaussians which are used to define the needlet scales.
 There must be N_scales-1 entries.
+They must be in decreasing order.

 #### Real-space filter size